 I know mashed potatoes tend to get shared more around Thanksgiving or other end of the year holidays, but they are a dinner side that can be enjoyed year round, if you ask me.

-And, in case you’re worried about whether mashed potatoes fall under the “clean eating” label, good news: the answer is yes, if prepared appropriately.
+In case you’re worried about whether mashed potatoes fall under the “clean eating” label, good news: the answer is yes, if prepared appropriately.
 Since these mashed potatoes are made with whole ingredients and don’t have a ton of excess fat, cream, or cheese, they’re a great option.
 You could even spread a little organic, grass-fed unsalted butter over the top for a special yummy treat and they’d still be clean — just make sure to enjoy them in moderation.

 Learn more on clean eating here, if you’re interested 🙂